AdamHollow49/empad/README.md

 # empad
 Employee Self-Service Active Directory data collection tool

+The purpose of this application is to allow organisations that have grown large to collect and maintain a centralised uniform data-set of their employees, including locations, which allows the organisation to keep up to date information whilst potentially being able to use the data for statistical analysis.

 ## configuration
 In future version I would like to include an installer however there is no demand for such a thing at the moment as it was created to use in-house by myself.
 Instead, on the off-chance anyone would like to use it I will include configuration notes.